-Whether you’re building a house or facing a roof replacement, you’ve probably come across several different roofing options during your research.
+Whether you’re building a house or facing a roof replacement, you’ve probably come across several different roofing options during your quest to find the best roof installation company in Shreveport/Bossier City.
 Two highly durable and attractive roofing options are the metal roof and asphalt shingle options.
 In recent years, homeowners have begun exploring roofing options aside from the highly popular asphalt shingles.
 Each roofing type has its own advantages and disadvantages, but how does a metal roof compare to asphalt shingles?

 - Asphalt shingles remain a highly popular roofing material choice all over the United States.
 However, for areas with regularly high humidity and precipitation, we recommend an asphalt shingle with built-in algicides.

 - A metal roof is an excellent choice for tropical climates.
 Newer metal roofs tend to resist rust, and they’re waterproof.
 They also resist algae and extreme winds, such as those encountered in a hurricane.

 - It is possible to find asphalt shingles in lighter colors, but they still generally come in darker colors than metal roofs.
 They also absorb more heat.

 - Metal roofs may be hot to the touch, but most metal roofs reflect sunlight instead of absorbing it.